shlomiassaf/ngrid/libs/apps/table/features/src/lib/modules/column-features/cell-edit/cell-edit.component.md

 Clicking on the name will trigger an input box, leaving the input box (blur) will return to the read-only view.

-I> If you wondering what is the `[negCellEditAutoFocus]` directive, it is just a simple *helper* directive that will handle auto-focusing logic of the input element.
+I> If you wondering what is the `[pblCellEditAutoFocus]` directive, it is just a simple *helper* directive that will handle auto-focusing logic of the input element.

 ## Edit Template